christyheaton/christyheaton.github.io/_posts/2023-11-01-30-day-map-challenge-2023.markdown

 I made a map of all the populated places that have "cat" in the name.

-Check out the interactive version [here](https://cheaton.pyscriptapps.com/30daymapchallenge-day1/latest/)!
+Click on the below image to load the interactive version (note that it can take around 30 seconds to load the page).

 [![Day1](/assets/images/blog/map_challenge_2023/Day01_Points.png)](https://cheaton.pyscriptapps.com/30daymapchallenge-day1/latest/)